jaychasteen/skidstack/design/systems/users.md

 Depending upon the context, the comments can be loaded or disabled.
 The query string 'comments' is a boolean that determines whether or not comments will be fetched.
 The default is false

-Comments are fetched via `/u/:username/p/c/:commentId`.
+Comments are fetched via GET `/u/:username/p/c/:commentId`.
 This will return an array of Comments.
 It is up to the fetching code to fetch the User data if it is needed via the provided `_id`.

+Users can fetch all posts by a user, listed chronologically by sending GET `/u/:username/p` but can also sort by score and comments via query string: `?sort=[score,comments]`

 #### Update

-A post can be updated by sending a UPDATE request to `/u/:username/p/:postId`.
+A post can be updated by sending an UPDATE request to `/u/:username/p/:postId`.
 This should happen via on-page edit controls, i.e. on the user's feeds.

 #### Destroy

 To delete a post, send a delete request to `/u/:username/p/:postId`

 This will also delete any comments attached to it from the DB.

 ### User/Network Routes